 Amongst wearable pumps, do you prefer the Elvie or the Willow?

-I received both of these for press purposes, and must say these tube-free, cord-free pumps that tuck into your bra are revolutionary and felt SO freeing to use compared to traditional pumps.
+I received both of these for press purposes, and must say these tube-free, cord-free pumps that tuck into your bra are revolutionary and feel SO freeing to use compared to traditional pumps.
 I’ve pumped easily with these in the car, on the plane, and even on a party boat in Miami during a bachelorette.
-However, despite the traditional Spectra being more cumbersome, I always got more milk output using it.
-Partially due to the suction power, but also because I could better align the pump flange and tailor the settings (for example, on the Willow you currently cannot go from milk expression mode back to stimulation mode, which I did every time on my Spectra to induce a second letdown).
+However, despite the traditional Spectra being more cumbersome, I got more milk output using it.
+Partially due to the suction power, but also because I could better align the pump flange and tailor the settings (UPDATE: with my second baby, I started following a tip with Elvie that made a big difference for me and increased output – first put the clear breast shield on to ensure my nipple is properly aligned inside, before attaching the rest of the pump onto the shield, while still holding the shield in place).

 Between the Elvie or Willow I don’t have a clear recommendation because it’ll depend person to person.
-I liked the Elvie better because it’s smaller and lighter in weight (although if your smaller framed, both brands will feel quite noticeable inside your bra and visually add a few cup sizes), and the learning curve on the Elvie was a little easier for me.
+I like the Elvie better because it’s smaller and lighter in weight (although if you are smaller framed, both brands will feel quite noticeable inside your bra and visually add a few cup sizes), and the learning curve on the Elvie was easier for me.
 However, some find the Willow to have better suction power.
-Previously a big difference was that the Willow only took one-time use bags but they also have the option of reusable containers now just like the Elvie!
-I will say though, that although wasteful and more costly, the auto-filling and auto-sealing Willow bagging system can be more convenient when on the road, so you don’t have to fumble with bottle caps and pouring bottles into bags later.
+Previously a big difference was that the Willow only took one-time use bags but they also have the option of reusable containers now just like Elvie.

 B. Determine your proper flange / breast shield size

 After choosing a pump, you can test it out and then measure your proper flange size.
-A lot of women may not be using the right size, and this can affect milk output and cause pain or discomfort.
+A lot of women may not be using the right size, and this can affect milk output with any pump and cause pain or discomfort.
 You should be measuring after pumping because nipples expand during pumping, also I’ve heard your flange size may change over time.

 C. order replacement pump parts in advance